 Award-winning trail and greenway projects funded through the Recreational Trails Program

-The Coalition for Recreational Trails (CRT) has announced the winners of its "Annual Achievement Awards" in recognition of outstanding use of Recreational Trails Program (RTP) funds.
-The awards ceremony was held in Washington, D.C. on June 15, 2011 at U.S. House of Representatives offices.
-This year Representative Tom Petri (WI) was recognized for his many years as a champion of the Recreational Trails Program in Congress.
+The Coalition for Recreational Trails has announced the winners of its "Annual Achievement Awards" in recognition of outstanding use of Recreational Trails Program (RTP) funds.
+The award winners were recognized at a special ceremony in Washington, D.C. on June 8, 2010 at the U.S. House of Representatives Rayburn House Office Building.

 Maintenance and Rehabilitation